authts/oidc-client-ts/docs/migration.md

 - the `mergeClaims` has been replaced by `mergeClaimsStrategy`
   - if the previous behavior is required `mergeClaimsStrategy: { array: "merge" }` comes close to it
 - default of `response_mode` changed from `query` &rarr; `undefined`
+- when using `signoutRedirect` a working callback is required to remove the user and raise an event.
+As usual either call `signoutCallback` or `signoutRedirectCallback` in this situation.

 ## oidc-client v1.11.5 &rarr; oidc-client-ts v2.0.0